carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 MonteCarlo.greens_matrix_type( ::Type{DQMC}, ::HBCModel) = BlockDiagonal{ComplexF64, 2, CMat64}
 ```

 for our model.
-The definition of the hopping matrix then follow from the various weights in the Hamiltonian as
+The definition of the hopping matrix then follows from the various weights in the Hamiltonian as

 ```julia
 function MonteCarlo.hopping_matrix(mc::DQMC, m::HBCModel{<: LatPhysLattice})